iarobinson/image-hawk/README.md

 - Ruby on Rails (ActionStorage)
 - Bootstrap 5 - Currenly just added with CDN link

+# Local Development

+This is a typical rails application:
+`git clone`
+`bundle exec rails db:migrate`
+`rails s`
+and navigate in the browser to `localhost:3000`

 # Testing

 For standard tests: `rails test`